 Personally, we use the ASUS AI Noise-Canceling Mic Adapter for important calls, such as interviews or client meetings.
 So far, we’ve avoided any embarrassing noise-related situations because of it.

-It’s totally understandable if you don’t have the budget for this yet, you can use Krisp, a noise reduction software, which has a free trial available.
+It’s also totally understandable if you don’t have the budget for this yet, you can use Krisp, a noise reduction software, which has a free trial available.

 But remember to invest in your work-from-home equipment once you start earning.
 Treat it like investing into your business to make it grow and become more stable.